ABOUT US

 5 Wits is live-action, interactive adventure.

 Since 2004, we’ve been creating high-tech, engaging interactive experiences in which our guests play a starring role.
 We call these experiences “adventures.”
 An adventure places guests in real life, physically immersive sets – no virtual reality here!
-Your group will encounter hands-on tasks, puzzles, and challenges, but be careful: your performance determines the outcome of the adventure.
+Your group will encounter hands-on games and challenges, but be careful: your performance determines the outcome of the adventure.
 Failure IS an option!

 Unless you’ve visited us before, you haven’t experienced anything like it!